chukusuccess/codematic-quizzer/README.md

 git clone https://github.com/chukusuccess/codematic-quizzer
 ```

-Clone the project
+Clone the project with the above script

 ```bash
 cd codematic-quizzer
 ```

-cd into the project directory and run:
+cd into the project directory with the above script and run:

 ### `npm install`